ankitkataria/ankitkataria.github.io/_posts/2019-08-20-GSoC-final-report.md

 ### Backend tests

-I worked on adding n RSpec based test suite from scratch.
+I worked on adding an RSpec based test suite from scratch.
 The test coverage increased from 0 to 83%.
 With this, I also set up Coveralls for comprehensive coverage reports on contributions.

 Pull Requests:
 [#148](https://github.com/CircuitVerse/CircuitVerse/pull/148), [#241](https://github.com/CircuitVerse/CircuitVerse/pull/241), [#391](https://github.com/CircuitVerse/CircuitVerse/pull/403), [#403](https://github.com/CircuitVerse/CircuitVerse/pull/403) (All merged)